 You might feel like you are at school again but a well-formatted CV will really set you apart at the application stage.

-Contact Details – Make it easy to contact you
+Contact Details – make it easy to contact you

-You might be surprised to hear how many applications that can come through that are missing a key contact information item like a telephone number.
+You might be surprised to hear how many applications can come through that are missing a key contact information item like a telephone number.
 If a hiring manager is interested in your CV – they will want to contact you.
 Make it easy for them.

-If you have an unprofessional email like email@example.com – change it!
+If you have an unprofessional email like firstname.lastname@example.org – change it.
 You really don't want this to be the first impression of you.

 If you decide to include any links to your social media, seriously consider checking what you have posted, the images that are included and if this is something you want your potential employer to see.
-If in doubt, don’t include in your application.
+If in doubt, don’t include it in your application.

 Personal Statement – tailor to every job